tdaverse/interplex/cran-comments.md

 ## Reverse dependencies

-This is a new submission with no reverse dependencies.
+This is a "new" submission (of an archived package) with no reverse dependencies.